cmg-york/istardt/docs/README.md

 Provides a detailed explanation of the XML deserialization system architecture.
 This document describes the components involved in converting XML to Java objects, including the unmarshaller, deserializers, formula processing, and reference resolution mechanisms.

 ### [xml_uml.md](https://github.com/nina2dv/istar-unmarshal/blob/main/docs/xml_uml.md)
-Contains a UML class diagram representing the XML schema structure of the iStar-T format.
+Contains a UML class diagram representing the XML schema structure of the iStar-DT-X format.
 This diagram shows the relationships between XML elements as defined in the XSD schema.

 ## Using the Documentation